muhammadanaswayanad/cindrebay_crm_custom_super_stable/README.md

 3. **Rescheduling**: Use the reschedule button to create linked follow-up appointments
 4. **Completion**: Mark appointments as completed and add notes about the interaction

+### Managing Call Logs

+1. **Call Status Tracking**: Track the progression of calls with leads
+   - Set call status to track the communication lifecycle (1st Call, Followup 1-10)
+   - Record detailed call remarks for each interaction
+   - View color-coded call status indicators on kanban cards

+2. **Call History**: Maintain a complete record of all call interactions
+   - All calls are timestamped and recorded with the responsible user
+   - Call history is displayed in a dedicated tab for each lead
+   - Filter and group calls by date, status, or responsible user

+3. **Call Logging Process**:
+   - Update the call status field to reflect the current interaction stage
+   - Add relevant remarks about the call
+   - Click "Log Call" to save the interaction to history
+   - Each call log updates the lead's "Last Updated" timestamp

 ## Technical Notes

 - **Duplicate Lead Detection**: The system detects duplicates by matching phone numbers or email addresses